PhoenixTales/phoenix-docs/vision/gothic-defined.md

-## Gothic-like Gameplay
+## Principles of Gothic-like Gamedesign

 In order to do that we have to consider what the four visionaries of GOTHIC (Mike Hoge, Alex Brüggemann, Stefan Nyul and Tom Putzki) themselves said about their game, especially during the concept phase and in early development.
 How did they promote it, how did they speak about it, what did they consider most important about GOTHIC?

-### Analysing the Phoenix Pitch

 At the time before GOTHIC was named GOTHIC it was promoted under its second working title Phoenix.
 The Phoenix Pitch may be the earliest document from that time that summarises the project as a whole.
 The cover shows the title and describes Phoenix as "the 3D Realtime RPG".

-Page 1 summarises the story, which shows it to be a story-driven game, the story is placed first.
+Page 1 summarises the story; which we could understand and how it is supposed to be a story-driven game, with the story placed first.

 Page 2 gives a project overview, mostly dealing with numbers; amount of characters, levels, monsters, release date and so on.
-It describes its genre as a "Mix of fantasy role playing and action game" and to be primarily targeted at "mainstream players that like 3D world exploration / action / RPG".
-But the next pages actually deal with defining the gameplay and highlighting its most important characteristics.
+It describes its genre as a "Mix of fantasy role playing and action game" and to be primarily targeted at "mainstream players that like 3D world exploration / action / RPG" - in that sequence.
+But the next pages actually deal with the gameplay and highlight what is special about it:

 > Phoenix is for those users who are fed up with mere 3d-killing and are longing for some deeper form of Entertainment.
 Phoenix is no typical role playing game.
 We've eliminated the disturbing, old-fashioned elements of RPG's, such as long player statistics and difficult handling and only kept the fun factors (...).
-Almost everything will be visualised in your viewport. (...)
+Almost everything will be visualised (...)
 Due to the game's clear structure, there is no need for a complicated interface. (...)
 The challenge should not be to master the controls but to compete with the logic puzzles and monster tactics.
 The puzzles are based on consistent game physics.
 Every object can be manipulated (...)

 Page 3 is completely focused on Phoenix' simplification of the complexity of common roleplaying games and how they want to achieve that by basically two principles: Radical Visualisation of (almost) everything and direct interaction with (almost) everything.